luyadev/luya/docs/guide/app-cmsproperties.md

 Use cases:

 + Background image
-+ Colors, css properties for contents
++ Colors, CSS properties for contents
 + Specific meta information
 + Protecting a page